“Stay close to everything that makes you glad you are alive.”

 “Freaks & Geeks” (1999-2000) is one of the very best TV shows of all time — and if you don’t believe us, maybe you’ll believe Slate or Time magazine.
 The show’s high school setting and dialogue gave Karen such a powerfully eerie sense of deju vu that she started researching its origins and learned that creator Paul Feig was born the same year she was, and grew up just 15 minutes away from her in the suburbs of Detroit.
 The cast (including young James Franco, Seth Rogen, and Jason Segel) is stellar, and many have gone on to other great roles (as has the show’s executive producer Judd Apatow), so we’re not expecting a Kickstarter film campaign any time soon — but if this gang is ever up for it, we’re in.

 “They recommended their marriage counselor on their website?
 Seriously?”
 Seriously.
 Through more than two decades of marriage, we — like any other couple — have had our share of challenges.
-On occasions when they’ve brought us to the brink of questioning whether we’d be happier apart than together, we’ve been lucky enough to benefit from the wise counsel of Gene Shelly, MDiv, who has worked miracles for us, as he has for other couples we know.
+On occasions when they’ve brought us to the brink of questioning whether we’d be happier apart than together, we’ve been lucky enough to benefit from the wise counsel of Gene Shelly, MDiv, who has worked wonders for us, as he has for other couples we know.

 At our 1990 wedding, we poured Iron Horse Wedding Cuvee because it was the finest sparkling wine we could afford at the time.
-We’ve since enjoyed them Iron Horse sparkling wines often because we love them.
+We’ve since enjoyed Iron Horse sparkling wines often because we love them.

 Jane Umanoff, MSW, is one of the wisest women we know — and we both count ourselves as fortunate to have the benefit of her wisdom and guidance.
 Jane is a New York-based prosperity coach with an uncanny ability to bring abundance and fulfillment into her clients’ personal and professional lives.
 We both <3 Jane!